Why I Started Practicing Zen

 “Sitting and talking to you," I replied.

 He responded, “You are already helping this world.”

 Intuitively I got it and in fact, it was exactly what I needed to hear.
 But when I thought about it, it didn’t make any sense.
 How can sitting here and talking help this world?
 Though it made little sense, I trusted my intuition.
-Twenty-four years later, the question is still burning inside.
+Twenty-five years later, the question is still burning inside.
 What am I and how can I help this world?